Bachelor Girl

 Bachelor Girl are an Australian pop duo, formed in 1992 by Tania Doko as vocalist and James Roche as musician, producer and arranger.
 Their 1998 debut single, "Buses and Trains", was a top-10 hit in Australia and New Zealand; it peaked in the top 30 in Sweden and charted in the UK.
 The follow-up single, "Treat Me Good", reached the top 40 in Australia and New Zealand.
 Their debut studio album, Waiting for the Day, was released in 1998 and reached the top 20 on the ARIA Albums Chart and achieved platinum certification.
-Worldwide, Bachelor Girl has sold a total of more than 500,000 albums and singles.
+Worldwide, Bachelor Girl has sold more than 500,000 albums and singles.

 History

 1992–1997: Formation

 Bachelor Girl formed in December 1992 when songwriter and record producer, James Roche, met vocalist Tania Doko.
 Roche had previously worked, on keyboards or producing, with Tommy Emmanuel, John Farnham and Jack Jones (aka Irwin Thomas).
 Doko was a classically trained university student.
 Roche was crafting a demonstration tape of a song he had written for an Australian girl group, Girlfriend, and when the original singer cancelled, he recruited Doko.
 They began writing songs and recording other demos together.
 In December 1997, Bachelor Girl signed with Gotham Records, distributed by BMG, after being rejected by Sony.